openlookeng/hetu-core/hetu-docs/en/connector/elasticsearch.md

 ## Limitations
 1. openLooKeng does not support to query table in Elasticsearch which has duplicated columns, such as column "name" and "NAME";
-2. opneLooKeng does not support to query the table in Elasticsearch that the name has special characters, such as '-', '.', etc.
+2. opneLooKeng does not support to query the table in Elasticsearch that the name has special characters, such as '-', '.', and so on.